Jim Henson: Television and Muppets: 1961–1969

 In 1963, Henson and his wife moved to New York City where the newly formed Muppets, Inc. resided for some time.
 Jane quit performing to raise their children, and Henson hired writer Jerry Juhl in 1961 and puppet performer Frank Oz in 1963 to replace her.
 Henson credited them both with developing much of the humor and character of his Muppets.
-He and Oz developed a close friendship and a performing partnership that lasted until Henson's death; their teamwork is particularly evident in their portrayals of Bert and Ernie, Kermit and Miss Piggy, and Kermit and Fozzie Bear.
+Henson and Oz developed a close friendship and a performing partnership that lasted until Henson's death; their teamwork is particularly evident in their portrayals of Bert and Ernie, Kermit and Miss Piggy, and Kermit and Fozzie Bear.
 In New York City, Henson formed a partnership with Bernie Brillstein, who managed Henson's career until the puppeteer's death.
-In the years that followed, more performers would join Henson's team, including Jerry Nelson, Fran Brill, Richard Hunt, Dave Goelz, Steve Whitmire, and Kevin Clash.

-In 1964 he and his family moved to Greenwich, CT until 1971, when they moved to Bedford, New York.
+In the years that followed, more performers joined Henson's team, including Jerry Nelson, Richard Hunt, Dave Goelz, Steve Whitmire, Fran Brill, and Kevin Clash.
+In 1964, he and his family moved to Greenwich, Connecticut, where they lived until 1971, when they moved to Bedford, New York.

 Henson's talk show appearances culminated when he devised Rowlf, a piano-playing anthropomorphic dog that became the first Muppet to make regular appearances on The Jimmy Dean Show.
 Henson was so grateful for this break that he offered Jimmy Dean a 40-percent interest in his production company, but Dean declined, stating that Henson deserved all the rewards for his own work, a decision of conscience that Dean never regretted.
 From 1963 to 1966, Henson began exploring filmmaking and produced a series of experimental films.
-His nine-minute experimental film Time Piece was nominated for an Academy Award for Best Live Action Short Film in 1966.
+His nine-minute experimental film Time Piece was nominated for an Academy Award for Best Live Action Short Film in 1965.
 He produced The Cube in 1969.
 Around this time, he wrote the first drafts of a live-action movie script with Jerry Juhl which became Tale of Sand.
 The script remained in the Henson Company archives until it was adapted in the 2012 graphic novel Jim Henson's Tale of Sand.

 During this time, Henson continued to work with various companies who sought out his Muppets for advertising purposes.
 Among his clients were Wilson Meats, Royal Crown Cola, Claussen's Bread, La Choy, and Frito-Lay, which featured an early version of his character Cookie Monster to promote their Munchos line of potato snacks.
 Like the Wilkins Coffee ads of the late 1950s and early 1960s, the formula stayed fairly similar.
 For instance, one of the Claussen's commercials featured Kermit the Frog dangling from a window while a character named Mack asks him if he brought a loaf of the company's bread; when Kermit says he did not, Mack closes the window on Kermit's fingers and causes him to fall, suggesting he "drop down" to the grocery store to buy a loaf.